DEAL ENDS IN:

 How to Display dynamic content based on URL parameters

 By using UTM parameters, you can gain insight on what users are interested in.
-To get the most out of UTM parameters, use the If-So Dynamic Content WordPress plugin to create UTM based content.
+To get the most out of UTM parameters, use the If-So Dynamic Content Wordpress plugin to create UTM based content.
 This makes your website more user-friendly because the right content will be shown to visitors based on what data suggests about their interests.
-If-So’s WordPress plugin is user-friendly and takes a matter of minutes to set up.
+If-So’s Wordpress plugin is user-friendly and takes a matter of minutes to set up.

 UTM based content may be useful on any marketing channel.
 Just as an example: